rohitx/notes/python_notes.md

 4 2016-09-20 00:00:00.040   494
 ```

 Here `we assumed that the starting date was 09/20/2016`.
+I asked this question on [stackoverflow](http://stackoverflow.com/questions/39713381/convert-range-to-timestamp-in-pandas)